Jenny Lidback

 Jenny Lidback (born 30 March 1963) is a professional golfer.

+Early life and amateur career

-Lidback was born in Lima, Peru to Swedish parents.
+Lidback was born in Lima, Peru in 1963 to Swedish parents.
 She attended Texas Christian University and Louisiana State University.

+Professional career

 Lidback's rookie season on the LPGA Tour was 1989.
-Her only win on the Tour came in 1995 at one of the major championships, the du Maurier Ltd. Classic.
+In 1995, her only win on the tour came at one of the major championships, the du Maurier Ltd. Classic.
 She had her best finish on the money list in the same year, placing 21st.
 She retired from tournament golf after the 2003 season.

 Lidback became a U.S. citizen in May 2003.
 Her nephew, Roberto Castro, plays on the PGA Tour.